-The Mansfield City Schools Food Service Department is comitted to providing healthy meals that adhere to the guidelines of the National School Lunch and National School Breakfast programs to all Mansfield City Schools students .
-Meals are planned based on the federal nutrition requirements of the 2010 Healthy Hunger Free Kids Act and provide a variety of fluid milk, meat or meat alternates, vegetables, fruits, and grains.
+The Mansfield City Schools Food Service Department is committed to providing healthy meals that adhere to the nutrition guidelines of the National School Lunch and National School Breakfast programs to all Mansfield City Schools students.
 The monthly breakfast and lunch menus can be accessed by clicking the "Breakfast Menu" or "Lunch Menu" links in the sidebar on the right.

 Office of the Assistant Secretary for Civil Rights